deadexotic/batchstealerpewpew/readme.md

 # Batch InfoStealer (Discord Webhook)
+PLEASE USE THE https://github.com/deadexotic/batchstealerpewpew/issues TAB TO TELL ME ABOUT ANY BUGS, OR GIVE RECOMMENDATIONS

 A lightweight information stealer written in Batch that collects system details and Steam data, then exfiltrates it via Discord webhooks.